Annabelle Neilson: Relationship with Alexander McQueen

-Neilson was the last person to see McQueen alive, having left his Green Street, Mayfair home at 3:00 a.m. on 11 February 2010, the day of his suicide.
-She attended his funeral service, which was held at St Paul's Church, Knightsbridge, on 25 February 2010, where she read lines from the Edgar Allan Poe poem Annabel Lee.
+McQueen had spent his final New Year's skiing in Val-d'Isère, France, with Neilson and two other friends.
+Neilson was also the last person to see McQueen alive, having left his Green Street, Mayfair home at 3:00 a.m. on 11 February 2010, the day of his suicide.
+At his funeral service, which was held at St Paul's Church, Knightsbridge, on 25 February 2010, she read lines from the Edgar Allan Poe poem Annabel Lee.
 Throughout March 2010, she paid tribute to McQueen by wearing his distinctive "manta" dress.
 She organised and spoke at his memorial service, held at St Paul's Cathedral on 20 September 2010.
-She acted more reserved after McQueen's death.